MichaelCurrin/url-manager/docs/browser_bookmark_extraction.md

 This was the case when attempting to parse with these 3 methods:

-- Online [XML to JSON converter](http://www.utilities-online.info/xmltojson/#.WuD0KDPRY0M) failed to process
+- Online [XML to JSON converter](http://www.utilities-online.info/xmltojson/#.WuD0KDPRY0M) - failed to process
-- Python package `xmltodict`: failed to process
+- Python package `xmltodict` - failed to process
-- Python package `bs4` (BeautifulSoup4): file was processed, but tags were incorrectly nested too deeply due to a lack of closing tags.
+- Python package `bs4` (BeautifulSoup4) - file was processed, but tags were incorrectly nested too deeply due to a lack of closing tags.

 Therefore using neither straight XML or parsing XML to JSON is supported in this project.
 However, if other parsers can be used or upgrading to newer versions works, then I'll be able to use the XML export.